By now, you’ve probably heard about the powerful psychedelic compound known as acid.

 - Gel tabs hold three times as much LSD (though most are made with the same 80–140 mcg doses anyway)

 - Gel tabs last longer in storage due (up to three times longer)

 - Gel tabs kick in about 15 minutes quicker than paper blotters

 What the Future of LSD Looks Like

 LSD is currently illegal throughout most of the world (with a few exceptions).
-As public interest in psychedelics continues to grow and develop, laws and regulations around this non-toxic substance is starting to open up.
+As public interest in psychedelics continues to grow and develop, laws and regulations around this non-toxic substance are starting to open up.